David Petrovsky: Political rehabilitation and family

 After the 20th Congress of the Communist Party of the Soviet Union (1956), Petrovsky's only son filed an appeal to review his case, and on January 25, 1958, the Military Collegium of the Soviet Union Supreme Court invalidated the September 10, 1937 ruling against Petrovsky.
 All charges were dropped and the case was dismissed for lack of corpus delicti.
-Petrovsky was posthumously rehabilitated as a victim of political repressions.
+Petrovsky was posthumously rehabilitated as a victim of political repression.

 He married Rose Cohen(1894-1937) a British feminist and suffragist, a founder member of the Communist Party of Great Britain.
 David Petrovsky and Rose Cohen had a son – Alexey Petrovsky (Alyosha).
 Alexey spent three years living in the orphanage after his parents' execution in 1937.
 In 1940 he was adopted from the orphanage by David Petrovsky's cousin Rebecca Belkina, a doctor, and a major of armed forces medical service during the Second World War.
-She succeeded in getting a permission for Alyosha's adoption when she lived with her family in a political exile in Tobolsk, Siberia under the Article 58 of the Soviet Penal Code.
+She succeeded in getting permission for Alyosha's adoption when she lived with her family in a political exile in Tobolsk, Siberia under the Article 58 of the Soviet Penal Code.
 Alexey spent the rest of his childhood living in Siberia with her and her family.
-Afterwards, many years later, Alexey D. Petrovsky (1929–2010) earned a Ph.D. in Geological and Mineralogical Sciences, and became an Academician of the Russian Academy of Natural Sciences.
-Their grandson, Michael A. Petrovsky has a Ph.D. in Physics and Mathematics.
+Afterward, many years later, Alexey D. Petrovsky (1929–2010) earned a Ph.D. in Engineering, Ph.D. in Geological and Mineralogical Sciences, and became an Academician of the Russian Academy of Natural Sciences.
+Their grandson, Michael A. Petrovsky, holds a Ph.D. in Physics and Mathematics.